Enrolments for the academic year 2021-2022 will start on 1 July 2021 and will be possible until 8 October 2021.

 - You have received degree equivalence of your foreign degree through NARIC

-Check if NARIC’s degree equivalence decision is a PDF with a secure digital signature or if it is available in the Leer- en ErvaringsbewijzenDatabank LED (login with Belgian eID required) of the Flemish Government (upload in LED planned by the summer of 2020).
-The NARIC PDF together with a scan of the original degree should be present in your enrolment file.
+Check if NARIC’s degree equivalence certificate is a PDF with a secure digital signature or if it is available in the Leer- en ErvaringsbewijzenDatabank LED (login with Belgian eID required) of the Flemish Government.
+The NARIC PDF with the secure digital signature should be uploaded in your preregistration.

 - You have a Letter of Acceptance without additional diploma conditions

-If you have gone through the 'admission procedure' for students with a foreign degree and you have received your Letter of Acceptance on which there are no extra conditions with regard to your degree, we have already verified your degree.
-A copy of the Letter of Acceptance should be present in your enrolment file.
+If you have gone through the 'admission procedure' of the University of Antwerp for students with a foreign degree and you have received your Letter of Acceptance on which there are no extra conditions with regard to your degree, we have already verified your degree.
+A copy of the Letter of Acceptance should be uploaded in your preregistration.

 - You have obtained a degree at the University of Antwerp